What is clitoral hood reduction?

 Clitoral Hood Reduction Cost

-The costs for this operation can range from $3500 to $5000, depending on the patient’s clitoral hood reduction specifications.
+In 2019, the costs for this operation range from $3500 to $5000, depending on the patient’s clitoral hood reduction specifications.

 These fees are for the procedure as a stand-alone, but the medical institution can offer a percentage reduction for secondary combination procedures such as labiaplasty.